LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 ### Conclusion

-Microsoft Teams is the ultimate messaging app for your organization---a workspace for real-time collaboration and communication, meetings, file and app sharing, and even the occasional emoji!
+Microsoft Teams is the ultimate messaging app for your organization -- a workspace for real-time collaboration and communication, meetings, file and app sharing, and even the occasional emoji!
 All in one place, all in the open, all accessible to everyone.